emacsmirror/geiser-gauche/README.md

 Authors: András Simonyi

 This program is free software; you can redistribute and/or modify it under the terms of the BSD 3-Clause "New" or "Revised" License.
-You should have have received a copy of the license along with this program.
+You should have received a copy of the license along with this program.
 If not, see https://spdx.org/licenses/BSD-3-Clause.html.